TheRealest/eventful-react/README.md

 React.render(<Root />, document.body);
 ```

+Note you still need to include the line `var React = require('react')` in every component file because the JSX in your render functions uses React to build up your components.

 ### The problem

 React is based on a strict, one-way flow of information from parent to children, but sometimes we need event data to flow the opposite direction to allow otherwise unrelated components to respond to each other.
 In vanilla React we can explicitly pass a handler function to a child component in the render function, but for deeply nested children we would need to pass handlers down through a tree of intermediate components which don't care about the event nor the handler.
 You can add Flux to the mix to process events, but for some projects setting up a dispatcher, actions, and stores is overkill.